YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210508-imitation-2021-intro.md

 ### Debuting is also an internal process

 Regardless if one is a solo act or a group, they have to market themselves within the industry and introduce themselves to their seniors.
 In a very competitive industry such as K-Pop idol world, getting your seniors to like your music, your act, and them saying something positive about you or your group, will help in exposure and potential success.
-Like what 「Omega III」 did in episode 1, they even gave a free copy of their single to their seniors.
+Like what 《Omega III》 did in episode 1, they even gave a free copy of their single to their seniors.

 {{< image
   width="50%"